stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 }
 ```

-To allocate command buffers we add the following factory method:
+Command buffers can then be allocated from the pool via the following factory method:

 ```java
 public List<Buffer> allocate(int num, boolean primary) {